hellocory/railway-solidtime-one-click-install/README.md

 This install is literally one click, but you'll need to configure things if you want it to work in production.

 1\.
-Setup your custom SMTP - if you don't you won't be able to activate your accounts.
+Setup your custom SMTP - if you don't, you won't be able to activate your accounts.

 2\.
 If you don't setup a custom SMTP, you must register an account, then edit that account on the Postgres instance (through the data tab).